 - While the cauliflower is roasting, you’ll make the quinoa as well as the romesco.
 To make the quinoa, bring 1 cup of dry quinoa and 2 cups of water to a boil, and then cover and simmer on low heat for about 15 minutes, stirring occasionally, until quinoa has absorbed the water and is light and fluffy.

 - While the quinoa is simmering, make the romesco by adding the bell peppers, garlic, almonds, tomato paste, smoked paprika, lemon juice, parsley, and salt in a food processor and pulse.
-Gradually drizzle in olive oil (I like to use about ¼ cup, but you could certainly add) to desired consistency.
+Gradually drizzle in olive oil to desired consistency.

 - Once the quinoa is fully cooked, divide into individual bowls, and top each bowl with roasted cauliflower, a scoop of romesco, arugula, and desired toppings.
 Top bowls with a fresh squeeze of lemon, and a pinch of salt and pepper.
 Enjoy!
 Refrigerate the romesco you don't use in an airtight container for up to two weeks.

 I want to see your delicious creation!
 Leave me a comment below, and share a photo and tag me on Instagram with the hashtag, #whatannieseating !